Gladstone Land Co. (NASDAQ:LANDP) Plans $0.13 Monthly Dividend

-Gladstone Land has decreased its dividend payment by an average of 18.1% annually over the last three years and has raised its dividend every year for the last 1 years.
+Gladstone Land has decreased its dividend payment by an average of 18.1% per year over the last three years and has raised its dividend annually for the last 1 consecutive years.

 About Gladstone Land